vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 Loading files is done when the STS is launched as an external application (&lt;JMETER_HOME&gt;\bin\simple-table-server.cmd or &lt;JMETER_HOME&gt;/bin/simple-table-server.sh) and also when JMeter is launched from the command line without GUI or via the JMeter Maven Plugin.

 Loading files is **not** done with JMeter in **GUI** mode.

+The files are read in the directory indicated by the property: **jmeterPlugin.sts.datasetDirectory** and if this property is null then in the directory &lt;JMETER_HOME&gt;/bin<br/>

 The declaration of the files to be loaded is done by the following properties:<br/>
 jmeterPlugin.sts.initFileAtStartup=article.csv,filename.csv<br/>